MutasimFe/6-Ultrasonic-sensor-and-bluetooth-module-for-operation/README.md

 # Important notes:

-* There is no bluetooth module in tinkercad that why i did not record a video.
+* There is no bluetooth module in tinkercad.